sjmiller609/orbit-ui/README.md

       |--index.test.js.snap
 ```

+### Instruments

-`src/instruments` contains all the composable 'atoms' of the app, organized by type.
+`src/instruments` are all the composable 'atoms' of the app, organized by type.
 These can be imported into any component, eg:

 ```
 import { TextField, Link, H1 } from 'instruments'
 ```

-New instruments must be added to `instruments/index.js`.
+Any new instruments must be added to `src/instruments/index.js`.

+### Modules

 `src/modules` contains the primary modules within the app.
 Each module has a single `Data` folder for the api calls (mutations and queries) for that data type.
 As well as a variety of "molecule" components that make up that module.

 ## Stylesheets

-Styles are defined as classes (not css-in-js) attached to each component using CSS Modules to avoid name/scope conflicts (each class will be renamed with the component).
-Though, defining styles at the instrument level often means that when composed at the module level, no additional styles are needed—a component can simply be dropped in.
+Styles are defined as classes (ie not css-in-js) attached to each component using CSS Modules to avoid name/scope conflicts (each class gets renamed on build).
+Defining styles at the instrument level often means that when composed at the module level, no additional styles are needed—most components can simply be dropped in.

 All styles are defined in Sass.
 Though outside of color variables, few mixins or other more advanced Sass features are necessary.

-Each component includes a `className` prop that enables styles applied to any children components.
+Each component includes a `className` prop that enables styles passed down to any children components.

 ## Apollo